awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-easy-setup-domain.md

 1. In the list of domains, choose the domain that you want to set up Easy DKIM for\.
 **Note**
-If you haven't started the verification process for the domain yet, see the procedures at [Verifying a Domain With Amazon SES](verify-domain-procedure.md)\.
+If you haven't started the verification process for the domain yet, see the procedures at [Verifying a domain with Amazon SES](verify-domain-procedure.md)\.

 1. Under **DKIM**, choose **Generate DKIM Settings**\.